Here’s how to Install WordPress 3 with the New Multi-Site Capabilities — Even if you Already Have a Website in your Hosting Account.

 If you need it, there are WordPress plug-ins for helping rename categories and tags.

-The multi-site feature expect a URL like domain.com (or domain.info, domain.us, etc).
-It will not work with any subdomain.domain.com nor with any domain.com/subdirectory.
+The multi-site feature expect a URL like domain.com (or domain.info, domain.us, etc) or any subdomain.domain.com, but Not with any domain.com/subdirectory.
+(Updated, Older versions didn’t allow subdomain installation.)

 Blogs will be addressed with URLs like programming.domain.com, opera.domain.com, basketball.domain.com or they can be Mapped to other “Networks” that you define, like programming.otherdomain.com, opera.thirddomain.com and basketball.otherdomain.com.
-[I'm not mentioning setup of a "subfolder installation", only a "subdirectory installation" of WordPress.]
+[I’m not mentioning setup of “subfolder mode”, only “subdirectory mode” of WordPress.
+Subfolder mode works great, but I’m only giving examples in a few places.]

 You have to be able to access WordPress from the Internet, even if you are using WordPress to manage blogs for other domains.
 Having only a “place-holder name” for the Primary Domain for the account, won’t work.
 (If you have a place-holder for the primary domain, you can Park your new WordPress domain, through CPanel, and that will work.)

-There may be a way to have a way to make .htaccess redirects to a subdomain work while having the multiple-site subdomains work, but I haven’t seen it documented anywhere.
+There may be a way to have a way to make .htaccess redirects to a folder work while having the multiple-site subdomains work, but I haven’t seen it documented anywhere.
 Don’t try; just install WordPress in /public_html, with its own new domain name.
+(Update: you can now install WordPress in the root of your account, /public_html, or the root of a subdomain or Add-on domain.)

 |Move existing Primary domain to Add-on||The WordPress code must be installed in